Liassoscorpionides

 Liassoscorpionides is an extinct genus of scorpions from the Toarcian of Germany.
-It was found on the Posidonia Shale, on the so-called insect beds of Hondelage near Braunschweig, on a layer, as its name suggests, full of insect genera.
+It was found on the Posidonia Shale, on the so-called Mergelgrube “insect bed” of Hondelage near Braunschweig, on a layer, as it´s name suggests, full of insect genera.
 Liassoscorpionides is the only confirmed jurassic scorpion discovered.
+Liassoscorpionides represented a relatively small genus with a morphology resembing the extant genus Hadogenes.